Human trafficking in Albania: Protection

 The Government of Albania has taken some steps to improve its efforts to identify and protect victims of trafficking.
 The government has implemented a National Referral Mechanism and conducted meetings with relevant stakeholders to improve its functioning.
 It identified 94 victims of trafficking in 2009, compared with 108 in 2008.
 The government's one shelter assisted 24 victims and NGOs assisted 70 during 2009.
 In 2009, the government provided free professional training to 38 victims, provided 11 with micro-credit loans to start private businesses, and integrated five victims into schools.
 In January 2010, it approved a draft law to provide social assistance to trafficking victims bridging the time from when they leave the shelters until they find employment.
 NGO-managed shelters continued to rely primarily on international donor funds in order to provide comprehensive services to trafficking victims.
 The government funds and operates a reception center that houses both victims of trafficking and irregular foreign migrants identified within Albanian territory; however, victims' freedom of movement is often restricted in this high-security center.
 The government does not penalize victims for unlawful acts committed in connection with their being trafficked and, under law, it offers legal alternatives to the removal of foreign victims to countries where they may face hardship or retribution.

 The government encourages victims to participate in investigations and prosecutions of trafficking offenders; however, victims often refuse to testify, or they change their testimony as a result of intimidation or a fear of intimidation from traffickers.
 In some cases in 2009, the police offered no protections to trafficking victims when testifying against their traffickers, forcing victims to rely exclusively on NGOs for protection.
 In 2009, one victim witness received asylum in another country due to ongoing threats from the trafficker to her and her family and concerns that the government could not adequately protect her.
 The General Prosecutor's office did not request witness protection for victims of trafficking in 2009.

 Prevention

-The Government of Albania has partnered with international organizations and experts such as Dr. Gilly McKenzie of the United Nations and Interpol, in order to implement anti-trafficking prevention activities aimed at informing the public and vulnerable groups about trafficking.
+In 2010 the Government of Albania partnered with international organizations and experts such as Dr. Gilly McKenzie of the United Nations and Interpol, in order to implement anti-trafficking prevention activities aimed at informing the public and vulnerable groups about trafficking.
 The National Coordinator's office manages regional anti-trafficking working groups composed of relevant stakeholders.
 These working groups, however, reportedly do not always include civil society actors and do not efficiently address trafficking cases brought to their attention.
 The government funds a national toll-free, 24-hour hotline for victims and potential victims of trafficking.
 In November 2009, the government passed legislation to improve the registration process for new births and individuals in the Roma community; previous cumbersome procedures rendered unregistered Albanians and ethnic Roma highly vulnerable to trafficking.